dshyeon/PassPass/README.md

 Tests are split into 3 folders: react-client, server, and database, to match the equivalent folders with JavaScript source code.

 Checking test coverage is TBD.

-## Requirements

-## Development

-### Installing Dependencies

-From within the root directory:

-npm install
-add facebook.config.js file for facebook session keys add session.config.js file for session encryption key install the schema.sql file with instructions at the top of that file

 ### Roadmap